nilenso/practioner/README.md

 # practitioner

-FIXME: description
+A simple and quick way to track patients at a small clinic.

 ## Local set up
 1. Have Leiningen and Postgres installed
-2. Use `createdb practitioner` to create a new db
+2. Use `createdb practitioner` to create a new db.
+Create a new user with user name `dev` and password `password`
-3. Connect to the db by using `psql practitioner -U dev -W` , password is 'password'
+3. Connect to the db by using `psql practitioner -U dev -W`
+4. Run practitioner by using `lein run`
 ## Usage

 FIXME: explanation